edkhall/GitHubRIntro/README.md

-# GitHubRIntro
+Header

+*bold*

-This is the first repository I made for ESS523
+This repository includes